Pokedex100/pokedexEverything/readme.md

 - [ ] Create github labels, issues, templates

 - [ ] Check the JSON data well, then put all the python files in an archive folder.
 Then make basic cards using data from JSON.
+- [ ] Design and develop frontend cards for pokemons